 Glacier-capped mountains.
 Turquoise lakes.
 A charming, yet rustic ski town nestled in the Rockies.
-Welcome to Banff, Canada- a town that has skyrocketed in popularity in recent years due to its otherworldly beauty and endless opportunities for outdoor adventure.
-While the town is wonderful to visit any time of the year, Banff in the summer is especially epic- imagine canoeing across a lake of milky blue water or hiking to a teahouse, tucked away on a mountaintop.
+Welcome to Banff, Canada—a town that has skyrocketed in popularity in recent years due to its otherworldly beauty and endless opportunities for outdoor adventure.
+While the town is wonderful to visit any time of the year, Banff in the summer is especially epic, offering adventures that range from canoeing across a lake of milky blue water to hiking to a cozy teahouse, tucked away on a mountaintop.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.